-It’s when the edge of their voice cracks, creaks and fries–it’s quite unpleasant to listen to.
+It’s when the edge of their voice cracks, creaks and fries — it’s quite unpleasant (many would say down right annoying) to listen to.

-I want to explain how vocal fry works and how to stop it.
+I want to explain what vocal fry is and how to stop it from happening to you!

 How you say something can be just as important as what you say.
-Vocal fry, or a shaky voice, has become a cultural epidemic that undermines our vocal power.
+Vocal fry, or a glottal fry as it’s sometimes called, has become a cultural epidemic that undermines our vocal power.

 What is Vocal Fry?

 Vocal fry happens when someone’s voice sounds raspy or creaky.
 It’s called “fry” because it sounds like bacon sizzling in a frying pan.
-It happens when there is not enough breath being pushed through the vocal cords.
+Vocal fry occurs when there is not enough breath being pushed through the vocal cords.
 When we breathe, our vocal cords separate.
-Then when we are speaking, those cords rub together and the vibration creates sound.
+Then when we speak, those cords rub together and the vibration creates sound.
 If you speak without enough breath, your vocal cords cannot rub together and they create a creaky, hollow sound.
 In vocal fry, it’s as if you are hearing someone’s vocal cords rattling next to each other.